maruti-iitm/species_area_scaling/README.md

 5. Push to the branch (`git push origin feature-user-branch`).
 6. Open a pull request.

+**Contact**

+If you have questions or need help getting started, contact Maruti Mudunuru (<maruti@pnnl.gov>).

+**Copyright guidelines**

+To maintain compatibility with the project's overall licensing, please adhere to the following:

+* **Datasets:** Do not include datasets with restricted licenses that prohibit free use or modification, as they may conflict with the project's MIT license.
+* **Code Snippets:** Avoid using Python/R code snippets with restricted licenses that prevent free use or modification.

 ### Directory structure for contribution

 ```